ubaimaging/rgb-phasors/README.md

-# RGB Phasor Analysis and Spectral Unmixing in Widefield Fluorescence
+# RGB Phasor Analysis for Microscopy Applications

-This module provides tools for applying **phasor-based analysis** and **spectral unmixing** to RGB images acquired from **widefield fluorescence microscopy**.
-The method enables decomposing fluorescence signals into meaningful components using phasor coordinates computed from RGB intensities, without requiring spectral detectors.
+This repository provides tools for applying **phasor-based spectral analysis** and **spectral unmixing** to RGB images obtained from standard microscopy.
+Originally developed for widefield fluorescence microscopy, the methodology is here extended to three major imaging domains: **multicolor fluorescence**, **label-free autofluorescence**, and **brightfield histological staining (H&E)**.

 ## 🔬 Overview

-We introduce a pipeline that:

-- Converts RGB fluorescence images to phasor space (G, S coordinates)
-- Uses known pure components to build a phasor basis
-- Fits mixed pixels via least squares or direct projection
-- Generates unmixed RGB images and photon fraction maps
+Phasor analysis is a model-free, geometric method commonly used in hyperspectral and FLIM microscopy.
+In this work, we adapt it to conventional RGB images, demonstrating that meaningful spectral features can be extracted even with reduced spectral resolution.
+By transforming RGB signals into the phasor (G, S) space, we enable:

-- Enables enhanced visualization of underlying fluorophore distributions
+- Visualization of spectral heterogeneity

-This approach enables **label separation**, **quantification**, and **improved interpretability** of RGB data acquired with standard widefield fluorescence systems.
+- Unsupervised segmentation via phasor clustering
+- Spectral unmixing and fluorophore separation
+- Quantitative feature extraction (entropy, PCA, morphometry)

+## 🧪 Applications

+We demonstrate the method across three biological imaging modalities:

+1. **Fluorescence microscopy**:
+   RGB images of fixed cells labeled with DAPI, Laminin-488, and NucRed were unmixed into component contributions using phasor coordinates.
+This enabled high-resolution visualization and quantification of nuclear and cytoskeletal structures.

+2. **Autofluorescence imaging (label-free)**:
+   RGB images of pigmented skin lesions (nevus and melanoma) acquired under autofluorescence were analyzed in phasor space to segment regions with different metabolic or structural profiles.
+Parameters such as phasor entropy and principal component dispersion were used to characterize spectral heterogeneity.

+3. **Brightfield histology (H&E)**:
+   RGB images of H&E-stained lung tissue were processed via phasor transformation.
+Clustering in phasor space allowed segmentation of tissue compartments and quantification of airspace collapse in experimental models of lung injury.

 ## 📁 Folder Structure